Overview

 Duration: The length of the dialog session.

 The miniApp bot icon indicates the prompt generated by the miniApp.
+The Agent icon indicates the prompt written by the Agent.
 The numbering on the left represents the step number.

 Correspondingly, the utterances produced by the caller are indicated by the User icon.